Skip to main content

 Identity verification

 Camera access.
 The face scan needs the camera.
-If you embed the launch in an iframe, the iframe element must delegate camera access: allow="camera; microphone".
-Without it the browser blocks the camera and the scan never starts.
+If you embed the launch in an iframe, the iframe element must delegate camera access with a wildcard origin: allow="camera *; microphone *".
+The bare form (allow="camera") only grants the camera to the iframe’s own src origin, but the scan SDK uses it from a nested frame, so without the * the browser blocks the camera and the scan never starts.
 A top-level tab or popup needs nothing extra.

 Business KYB